 - Substitution: Sweet onions are a great replacement in this risotto recipe with shrimp.

-- Garlic – We love garlic in our house, so the double whammy of garlic powder and garlic cloves is welcome.
+- Garlic – A double whammy of garlic powder and garlic cloves for flavor.

 - Bell Pepper – For sweetness and color.
-I love using red bell peppers for the contrast with the pink shrimp, but orange or yellow will also work beautifully.
+I love using red bell peppers with the pink shrimp, but orange or yellow will also work beautifully.

 - Substitution: You can also use sweet baby peppers instead.